Skip to main content

 Fatal Error Behavior

-When a fatal metric fails, the system immediately sets the final score to 0, ignores all other metric results, and marks the interaction as failed.
+Fatal error configuration remains the same for both scoring types.
+When a fatal metric fails, the system sets the final score to 0 and marks the interaction as failed, regardless of other metric scores.

 Form Selection Logic